-OPERATIONAL PLAN 2023-24 SE3.2 We will grow our visitor economy through developing partnerships and oppo ortunities that enhance and strengthen iconic events, distinct local attractions and the use of major venues.
+OPERA ^T TIONAL PLAN 2023-24 SE3.2 We will grow our visitor economy through developing partnerships and op portunities that enhance and strengthen iconic events, distinct local attractions and the use of major or venues.
 SE3.2.1 Develop and activate the Union Theatre and Union Theatre Gallery.
-C Deliverable: Image: Comparison of the Compariso Cultural Development SE3.2.2 Promote the Union Theatre with a programming strategy to attract and deliver an engaging C performance, arts, cultural season that considers Councils community plans, diversity and inclusion.
-C Deliverable: Annual Season Program is inclusive of works for adults, families, children and young people audiences.
-C Annual Season Program will include, where available, performances presented by Aboriginal and/or Torres Strait Islander theatre companies and/or with Aboriginal and/or Torres Strait Islander C actors.
+Deliverable: Submit applications and apply for funding where applicable to ensure the facility remains a high-quality cultural venue.
+Develop a "Friends of the Theatre" Program to ensure collaboration with local users.
+Cultural Development SE3.2.2 Promote the Union Theatre with a programming strategy to attract and deliver an engaging performance, arts, cultural season that considers Councils community plans, diversity and inclusion.
+Deliverable: Annual Season Program is inclusive of works for adults, families, children and young people audiences.
+Annual Season Program will include, where available, performances presented by Aboriginal and/or Torres Strait Islander theatre companies and/or with Aboriginal and/or Torres Strait Islander actors.
 Principles of Council's Disability Inclusion Action Plan are included within programming strategy.
-C Cultural Development SE3.2.3 Deliver and promote the Union Theatre Gallery with a programming strategy to attract arts exhibitions.
+Cultural Development SE3.2.3 Deliver and promote the Union Theatre Gallery with a programming strategy to attract arts exhibitions.
 Deliverable: Annual Program is inclusive of works for adults, families, children and young people audiences.
 Annual Program includes a minimum of 1 exhibition featuring Council's art collection.

-SE3.3 We will host events, festivals, sporting and cultural activities that allow our communities to connect and celebrate.
+OPERAT ΓΙΟΝΑL PLAN 2023-24 SE3.3 We will host events, festivals, sporting and cultural activities that allow or ur communities to connect and celebrate.
 SE3.3.1 Deliver and promote Council's signature events.
 Deliverable: Halloween Street Festival/carnival held in the Lithgow CBD in October LithGlow - Lighting, entertainment and Heritage Festival held at Blast Furnace Park in May.
-Events SE 3.3 .2 Deliver a temporary programs and events at Blast Furnace Park/Lake Pillans Wetlands per annum.
-Deliverable: > Minimum of 2 events per annum Cultural Development SE3.3.3 Provide professional support and advice to notable LGA festivals and events.
+Events SE3.3.2 Deliver a temporary programs and events at Blast Furnace Park/Lake Pillans Wetlands per annum.
+Deliverable: Minimum of 2 events per annum Cultural Development SE3.3.3 Provide professional support and advice to notable LGA festivals and events.
 Deliverable: Attract a 1 new major event to the Lithgow LGA per annum.
 Work with community groups and local event coordinators to promote and develop events.
 Events SE3.3.4 Attract sporting events to Lithgow.
-Deliverable: > Seek opportunities to attract major sporting matches to the Tony Luchetti Sports Ground. > Attract sports coaching clinics to develop the potential of young athletes to Tony Luchetti Sports Ground, Saville Park and JM Robson Aquatic Centre.
+Deliverable: Seek opportunities to attract major sporting matches to the Tony Luchetti Sports Ground.
+Attract sports coaching clinics to develop the potential of young athletes to Tony Luchetti Sports Ground, Saville Park and JM Robson Aquatic Centre.
 Recreation